yeehaa123/presentation-moonconf/slides.md

 ## Software and Architecture

 <!---

-In the next section of this presentation, we will look at different software architectures and actual buildings that they correspond to.
+In the next section of this presentation, I will look at different software architecture patterns by comparing them to actual buildings.

 -->

 ---